Habib Iddrisu: 2016 election

 In the 2016 Ghanaian general election, Iddrisu stood for the Sagnarigu Constituency against the member of parliament Alhassan Bashir Fuseini of the National Democratic Congress and lost with 7,888 votes representing 20.7% against Fuseini's 26,898 votes representing 70.7%.

 Ahead of the 2020 elections, Iddrisu entered the race for the parliamentary candidate in the NPP primaries, this time around in the Tolon Constituency.
 In June 2020, he won the primaries for the Tolon Constituency after defeating incumbent member of parliament Wahab Wumbei Suhuyini who had served as member of parliament for two terms and been in parliament since January 2013.
 He won by getting 338 votes, while the incumbent had 164 votes and the rest of the three candidates had a total of 32 votes.

 2020 Ghanaian General Election

 Iddrisu was elected member of parliament for Tolon constituency during the 2020 Ghanaian general elections.
 He was declared winner in the parliamentary elections after obtaining 31,429 votes representing 58.37% against his closest contender Yussif Adam of the National Democratic Congress who had 22,145 votes representing 41.13%.

 2024 Ghanaian General Election

 Hon.
 Iddrisu was re-elected as a member of parliament for Tolon constituency during the 2024 Ghanaian general election with 30,893 votes which represent 55.50% of the total votes.
 He was elected over the parliamentary candidate for National Democratic Congress Osman Tahidu Damba and Sumani Dawuda Wumbei of APC.
 They obtained 24,772 votes and 0 votes which is equivalent to 44.50% and 0.00% respectful.

+Constituency Development & Pro

+Hon.
+Habib Iddrisu has actively supported education in Tolon through his Soyalana Educational and Endowment Fund: